imjustdavid/workshop-ServerlessAnalytics/04-etl.md

 ### Congratulations!
-You completed the data catalog creation part
+You completed the data preparation part

 [Back to home page](README.md)